roshanlodha/NRMA/README.md

 This algorithm is designed to help third year medical students assign to the rotation order of their preference using a linear sum optimizer.
 The algorithm takes in the preferences of the students and the availability of the rotations, and assigns the students to the rotations in a way that maximizes the overall satisfaction of the students.

+To use this application via a web-interface (i.e. without python), visit [NRMA](https://nrma.pythonanywhere.com).

 ## Requirements

 In order to use this algorithm, you will need to have the following packages installed: